nauqh/nauqh/README.md

 🧑‍💻 Computer science student and aspiring analytics engineer with
 a passion for building data solutions to drive user engagement.

+🛸 Wanderer in the vast virtual space of the internet.

 Let's connect with me at [nauqh.github.io](https://nauqh.github.io) 🌟

 Visit my recent launched website at [musicotherapy](https://musicotherapy.vercel.app/) 🚀